-You will need: a can of pear halves, tooth picks, cheese squares, lettuce leaves, cottage cheese or yogurt.
+You will need: A can of pear halves, toothpicks, cheese squares, lettuce leaves, cottage cheese or yogurt.

-As you begin, ask kids what you should do before you do any type of cooking.
+As you begin, ask your kids what you should do before you cook.
 (Wash your hands!)
-After hands are washed, ask kids what you should do when you are cooking with or eating any type of fresh fruit or vegetable.
+After everyone's hands are washed, ask your kids what you should do when you are cooking with or eating any type of fresh fruit or vegetable.
 (Wash it!)

-Wash and dry the lettuce leafs.
+Wash and dry the lettuce leaves.
 Place a pear half on each one.
-Carefully help your child to fold a piece of square cheese so that it breaks into a triangle.
-Help your child to weave one side of the cheese triangle onto a toothpick.
+Carefully help your child fold a piece of square cheese so that it breaks into a triangle.
+Help your child weave one side of the cheese triangle onto a toothpick.
 Insert one end of the toothpick into the pear half to form a sail.
 Fill the hollow of the pear with a drop of cottage cheese or yogurt and serve.
 Ask your children what we should do before we eat a meal.
 (Wash our hands and thank God!)